nnellans/bash-guide/README.md

 ${var_name%%pattern}  # remove ending portion of the value that's matched by pattern (longest match)

 # search and replace with pattern matching
-# replacementString is optional, if omitted the occurences will be deleted
+# /replacementString is optional, if omitted the occurences will be deleted
 ${var_name/pattern/replacementString}   # replaces first occurence only
 ${var_name//pattern/replacementString}  # replaces all occurences
 ${var_name/#pattern/replacementString}  # match much occur at the beginning